Zainab Bahrani: Career

 Prior to her appointment at Columbia University, Bahrani taught at the University of Vienna in Austria, State University of New York at Stony Brook, and was a curator in the Metropolitan Museum of Art's Near Eastern Antiquities Department from 1989 to 1992.
 She was Slade Professor of Fine Art at the University of Oxford for 2010–11.
 On May 25, 2004, Bahrani was appointed to work with the Coalition Provisional Authority as Senior Consultant for Culture.
-She has stated that her objective will be to continue the reconstruction of the Iraq National Museum and the Iraq National Library and to identify new opportunities for training and study abroad.
+She stated that her objective was to continue the reconstruction of the Iraq National Museum and the Iraq National Library.
+She also worked to restore documents to the National Archives of Iraq.

-She was elected fellow of the American Academy of Arts and Sciences in 2020.

-Books

-Dr. Bahrani has written four books: